acltc/robots/README.md

 ### General Installation

-1. (Straight Outta Constant Cohort - Ignore this step) Install NodeJS by going to the [Node Website](http://nodejs.org) and clicking on the "Install" button.
+1. Install NodeJS by going to the [Node Website](http://nodejs.org) and clicking on the "Install" button.
 2. Inside your terminal, create a folder for all your robots projects by entering `mkdir robots` or whatever other folder name you want to use.
 3. Go into that folder by entering `cd robots`
 4. Install Cylon with the following command: `npm install cylon`